Department and Program Review Guidelines

-Prior to the preliminary meeting of the associate dean and appropriate division chair with members of the department or program under review, the Committee of Five (the deans and division chairs) discusses the issues they want to ensure are addressed in the self-study.
-At a meeting of the department or program undergoing review with the associate dean and division chair, a list of key self-study issues is developed based on the department or program’s sense of important topics and the list generated by the Committee of Five.
-A written list of those issues is then submitted to the office of the Dean of the Faculty by the department or program, along with the lists of review committee nominations described below.
+Prior to the preliminary meeting of the associate dean and appropriate division chair with members of the department or program under review, the Academic Affairs Council (the dean and division chairs) discusses the issues they want to ensure are addressed in the self-study.
+At a meeting of the department or program undergoing review with the associate dean and division chair, a list of key self-study issues is developed based on the department or program’s sense of important topics and the list generated by the Academic Affairs Council.
+A written list of those issues is then submitted to the dean of the faculty’s office by the department or program, along with the lists of review committee nominations described below.

 This meeting helps the department or program under review establish a schedule for the review as well as a list of issues to be addressed in the self-study and throughout the review.

 An Internal Review Committee consisting of Bates faculty who do not regularly teach in the department or program under review and an External Review Committee consisting of faculty drawn from other institutions are named by the dean of the faculty in consultation with the division chairs.
 The department or program under review nominates committee members, including alternates, by completing the supplied nomination form.
 To maximize the possibility that nominated faculty will be able to serve on the review committees, it is important that the nominations be submitted to the dean of the faculty’s office well in advance of the review.
 Therefore, generating these two nomination lists is typically the first step in the review process.